nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Class 1 - Basic Circuits.md

 e.
 You have a supply of 10kΩ 5% resistors. (i) how are they marked? (ii) From these, show how to construct a 40kΩ resistor and a 2.5kΩ resistor
 i) Brown, Black, Orange, Gold
 ii) To create a 40kΩ resistor, simply add four 10kΩ resistors in series.
-A 2.5kΩ resistor can be create
+A 2.5kΩ resistor can be created by putting the same four resistors in parallel.

 Textbook Questions:
 **22.1** Use the Web to find the number of transistors on a VLSI chip and the physical size of the chip.
 If the entire die was used, how large would an individual transistor be?
--
+- In order for a chip to be categorized as a *Very large-scale integration* (VSLI), it must have at least 10,000 transistors.
+Generally, these chips are 1-5 cm$^2$.
+The Intel Core i9-14900K has a die of around 289.5 mm$^2$, and if each of the 9.9

 **22.2** Digital logic circuits used in smart phones and other battery-powered devices do not run on five volts.
 Look at the battery in your smart phone or search the Web to find out what voltage is being used.